DavidAnson/vscode-markdownlint/README.md

 * Visual Studio Code user/workspace settings
 * Default configuration (see above)

-Changes saved to any of these locations take effect immediately.
+Once a configuration is found, lower-precedence locations are ignored.
+Changes saved to any location take effect immediately.
 Files referenced via `extends` are not monitored for changes.
-Only the bottom two locations apply to files outside the project.
+Only the last two locations apply to files outside a project.

 See [markdownlint's options.config section](https://github.com/DavidAnson/markdownlint#optionsconfig) for more information about rule configuration.